R-Prince/matchfit_nutrition/README.md

 3. Copy the "Clone with HTTPS" link.
 4. Switch the current working directory to the location where you want to clone the repository.
 5. Use command "git clone" followed by pasting the "Clone with HTTPS" link.
+6. Create and activate a virtual environment.
-6. Install requirements needed for this project using the command “pip -r requirements.txt”.
+7. Install requirements needed for this project using the command “pip -r requirements.txt”.
-7. You will then need to create a env file to create a secret_key and a mongo_uri to link your MongoDB database.
+8. You will then need to create a env file to create a secret_key and a mongo_uri to link your MongoDB database.
 Within your database you’ll need to create three collections Blogs, Recipes and Users.
 Please see “Information Architecture” section for more information the key values created.
-8. Finally you can run now run the application with the command “python3 app.py”.
+9. Finally you can run now run the application with the command “python3 app.py”.

 # Heroku Deployment